-The probe and socket were then mounted in a three-roll concentricity gage at a given set-height and then rotated around its axis.
+Fifty spear point probes from each series were inserted in their appropriate sockets.
+Each probe and socket assembly was then mounted in a three-roll concentricity gage at a given set-height, then rotated around its axis to record the TIR.

 The set height was determined by the location of the socket’s press ring so that it did not interfere with the rolls on the concentricity gage during the test.
 The total deviation of the tip was measured with a 50X comparator to calculate the minimum, maximum, average, and standard deviations.
 Note: The measurements for the X Probe® Series do not include a socket.